iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.2.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Excellent Service Ever One Should Try It<br> :date: __2021-01-09 00:27:06__

+> It's great.
+Easy to use and the doctor was friendly.<br> :date: __2021-01-07 15:35:03__

+> Good afternoon my name is Reginald Brown I am a registered nurse and I had a video doctor visit today with my neurosurgeon dr.Doan here in Montgomery Alabama I'm pleased to say that the video appointment went very well I was able to hear clearly as well as seeing my doctor clearly as well as understanding him I would recommend this again due to the covid-19 pandemic that we are under this is the safe and secure way of protecting yourself as well as others as well thank you.💯😁<br> :date: __2021-01-05 22:58:40__

 > The visit was quick and to the point.
 He diagnosed my cellulitis due to an injury to my leg and called in a prescription to my drugstore.
 Much faster and easier as well as cheaper than an urgent care or ER visit.
 My insurance covered the entire cost of the visit.<br> :date: __2021-01-02 02:09:38__

 > Very good<br> :date: __2020-12-31 02:01:34__